 It all depends on what kind of ferry your board.
 It usually takes from 4 to 5 hours to travel from the Port of Piraeus to Santorini with a high-speed boat.
 If you’re traveling with a conventional ferry, the trip can last anything from 7 to 9 hours, depending on the weather conditions.

 Yes, during the high season there are charter flights from several countries in Europe.
-Different low cost companies fly directly to Santorini as from April until October.
+Different low-cost companies fly directly to Santorini from April to October.
 It’s also possible to fly to Athens and from there, take a connecting flight to the island.

 What is Santorini known for?